 - Login to Steam as usual and open the Library.
 Here, you will find that the circle with cross marking has gone.
 Hence, you can download and install the 32-bit games as shown screenshot.

 - Once downloaded, Click on the Play button to start playing your 32-bit Seam game on Catalina (works on macOS Ventura too).

 Using CrossOver to install and run old Windows 32-bit games and programs on macOS

 CrossOver can run almost all popular and old Windows games although we talk mainly about Steam 32-bit titles in this page.
 One may use the search function for non-steam Windows games, for example, “Alien Terminator.”
 Many of the popular titles are already supported.
 You can see the compatibility status, with a rating, within the application itself.
 If the score is four stars or above, then you can assuredly use CrossOver to play that Windows game on Catalina.

 There is a “Select Installer” option at the top section of the CrossOver app- click on that, and then point your game installer (.exe) or the game folder.
-CrossOver the bottles the game for macOS, and adds it’s icon into the app window as shown above.
+CrossOver then bottles the game for macOS, and adds it’s icon into the app in window as shown above.
 It works for old Windows programs too.